Andrew Upton: Career

 As a playwright, Upton created adaptations of Hedda Gabler, The Cherry Orchard, Cyrano de Bergerac, Don Juan (with Marion Potts), Uncle Vanya, The Maids, Children of the Sun and Platonov for the Sydney Theatre Company (STC) and Maxim Gorky's The Philistines for the Royal National Theatre in London.

 Upton's original play Riflemind opened with Hugo Weaving, playing an ageing rock star planning a comeback, at the Sydney Theatre Company on 5 October 2007, and received a favourable review in Variety.
 The London production of Riflemind, directed by Philip Seymour Hoffman, opened in 2008, but closed due to the 2008 financial crisis after receiving poor popular press reviews.

 In 2008, Upton and wife Cate Blanchett became joint artistic directors of the Sydney Theatre Company for what became a five-year term.

 Upton and Blanchett formed a film production company, Dirty Films, whose projects include the films Bangers (1999) and Little Fish (2005).
 Upton wrote, produced and directed the short, Bangers, which starred Blanchett.
 Upton shares writing credits for the feature film Gone (2007).

 Upton wrote the libretto to Alan John's opera Through the Looking Glass, which premiered with the Victorian Opera in Melbourne in May 2008.

 Upton acted in one of Julian Rosenfeldt's thirteen-part art film, Manifesto (2015).

+His first novel, Krank Fuss, was published in 2026.